 - IGP Compliance / RWQCB Stormwater Permit (65%): Stormwater and/or Urban Runoff improvements on Parcels or in Benefited Developments that are subject to and in compliance with their IGP or RWQCB Stormwater Permit are eligible for a water quality credit of 65%.
-The design standard shall be equivalent to the standard required by the Parcel's IGP or RWQCB Stormwater Permit. - High-Volume IGP Compliance / RWQCB Stormwater Permit (75%): Stormwater and/or Urban Runoff improvements on Parcels or in Benefited Developments that are subject to and in compliance with an IGP or RWQCB Stormwater Permit that has design volume standard greater than or equal to the runoff volume resulting from a 2-inch, 24-hour rain event are eligible for a water quality credit of 75%. - Dry Weather (20%): Stormwater and/or Urban Runoff improvements on Parcels or in Benefited Developments that fully retain all dry weather flows are eligible for a water quality credit of 20%.
+The design standard shall be equivalent to the standard required by the Parcel's IGP or RWQCB Stormwater Permit. - High-Volume IGP Compliance / RWQCB Stormwater Permit (75%): Stormwater and/or Urban Runoff improvements on Parcels or in Benefited Developments that are subject to and in compliance with an IGP or RWQCB Stormwater Permit that has design volume standard greater than or equal to the runoff volume resulting from a 2-inch, 24-hour rain event are eligible for a water quality credit of 75%. - Dry Weather (50% until 2024, and 20% thereafter): Stormwater and/or Urban Runoff improvements on Parcels or in Benefited Developments that fully retain all dry weather flows are eligible for a water quality credit of 50% until 2024, at which time the water quality credit will be reduced to 20%.